 In Disease SSDI Claim

-Most disabilities eligible for Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) don’t go away.
-In fact, as we age, some of these disabilities become harder to manage.
-There are many services provided by the Social Security Administration (SSA) that make it easier for you to both manage your disability and to help… Read More
+There are many services provided by the Social Security Administration (SSA) that make it easier for you to both manage your disability and to help you care for your family when you are gone.

-If you or someone you know has a genitourinary disorder resulting from certain conditions including, but not limited to, a kidney transplant, dialysis, or even anorexia, you may have a disability that meets the criteria established by the Social Security Administration’s (SSA) Listing of Impairments (the “Listings”).
-The Listing of Impairments lists impairments considered severe… Read More
+If you or someone you know has a genitourinary disorder resulting from certain conditions including, but not limited to, a kidney transplant, dialysis, or even anorexia, you may have a disability that meets the criteria established by the Social Security Administration’s Listing of Impairments.

-Quick Disability Determination (QDD) is a process by which the Social Security Administration (SSA) expeditiously attempts to process claims for Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI).
-For those applicants that qualify, the Kenton Koszdin Law Office has the expertise and experience to provide the necessary representation and assistance throughout the entire Quick Disability… Read More
+For those applicants that qualify, the Kenton Koszdin Law Office has the expertise and experience to provide the necessary representation and assistance throughout the entire Quick Disability Determination process.

 The Diagnosis of Musculoskeletal Disorders